 The salon utilises soft, round edges to give it an inviting energy, with timber panels sourced from an old house in Queensland creating aesthetic contrast.
 This feature is used to screen the basin area and punctuate the windows on the main road for an eye-catching element, as well as building the retail shelves and kitchen shelves.
 The space structure only adds to this inviting atmosphere.

-“We created a very open space with a kitchenette area near reception where clients can help themselves to drinks, introducing still and sparkling water taps, an open color table area with TV near the windows opening up to the courtyard of the building and a new design of colour mixing bar which sits in the middle of the salon,” Alexander share.
+“We created a very open space with a kitchenette area near reception where clients can help themselves to drinks.
+It offers still and sparkling water taps, an open colour table area with a TV near the windows opening up to the courtyard of the building and a newly designed colour mixing bar that sits in the middle of the salon,” Alexander shared.
 “The colour tubes are placed in draws in a custom build unit with mixing areas, sinks and bins finished off with a light highly durable Corian material.”